-(apply for Carillon Community and Carillon Provincial Playdowns unless specified)
+(apply for Carillon Community League games)

 - 1. Two good baseballs and one new ball are to be used to start the game. - 2.
 Base distance 70 feet.
 Pitching distance 40 feet in May, 44 feet in June. - 3.
 A level 1 umpire is mandatory.
 Teams may be fined if an unofficial umpire is used in a league game. - 4.
 All weeknight games start at 6:45.
-(Hometeam should be done their infield warmup by 6:30). - 5.
+(Hometeam should be done their infield warm-up by 6:30). - 5.
 Line-up cards must be presented to the umpire at the start of the game. - 6.
 Carillon Community league games are scheduled for 5 innings or 2 hours (approximate) an inning will not be started after 1:45 minutes of play.
-If an inning is started it should still be completed).Carillon Provincial Playdown games may be scheduled for 6 innings. - 7.
+If an inning is started it should still be completed). - 7.
 All innings consist of 3 outs or 5 runs whichever comes first.
 The last inning(bottom) time permitting should be played, for development purposes, even if the losing team needs more than 5 runs to tie or win the game. - 8.
-A player may only score on a batted ball or a walk.
-Rules on Page 9. - 9.
-Ten run mercy rule will not come into play in community games due to time limit.
-In Provincial playdown games, the mercy rule is not optional and teams must complete 4 innings at a minimum, for pitch count purposes. - 10.
+Carillon Community league games use a modified rule to allow for more hitting instead of walking at this level.
+(See below). - 9.
+A player may only score on a batted ball.
+(See below). - 10.
+NEW: Coaches (2 maximum) are allowed in the field defensively, similar to grand slam.
+They should be behind the infield and are in obtrusive as possible.
+The purpose is to help keep the players focussed, ready and informed in advance of the pitch being thrown.
+There should be limited instruction after the hit and coaches should be cognizant of game flow when giving instructions. - 11.
+Players can not advance on an overthrow at first.
+(This promotes players to make plays and not just throw the ball back to the pitcher on a hit). - 12.
+Stealing is allowed, but baserunners can not leave the base until the ball crosses homeplate.
+Stealing is not suggested in league play as players learn more about baserunning by going on a passed ball or on a hit, compared to leaving after a ball crosses home plate. - 13.
+Ten run mercy rule will not come into play in community games due to time limit. - 14.
 All players must be placed in the batting line-up.
-Defensive substitutions, other than pitching, are unlimited. - A team may play with less than 9 players in the line-up.
+Defensive substitutions, other than pitching, are unlimited.

+- 15. A team may play with less than 9 players in the line-up.
 The empty spots in the batting order are not considered outs.
-9 players are mandatory in Carillon Provincial League playoffs. - 12.
+9 players are mandatory in Carillon Provincial League playoffs. - 16.
+Carillon will be offering a Friday games, for teams interested in provincial playdowns, starting on May 12th.
+If an association would like to host a mini-tourney the league is willing to help organize.
+Teams are encouraged to play exhibition games and enter tournaments as well (listing on baseball mb website).
+Please remember that Carillon had adopted many rules to improve the development of our players.
+Other regions may follow different rules than Carillon Community League games. - 17.
 A player can not play pitcher and then play catcher in the same game.
 The first pitch thrown by a pitcher makes him ineligible to play catcher.
-A player may go from catcher to pitcher. - 13.
-PITCH COUNT TOTALS ARE UPDATED YEARLY) Please check MBA handbook for official totals and new rules .
-Please read Q and A on page 7.
+A player may go from catcher to pitcher. - 18.
+PITCH COUNT TOTALS ARE UPDATED YEARLY) Please check MBA handbook for official totals and new rules and to gain understanding.
 Although 75 pitches is the maximum, the baseball LTAD plan and the CMBA encourages coaches to limit pitchers to 45 pitches until June 1st or a later date to ensure arm strength has been built to an appropriate level to reduce chances of arm injuries.